-The graduate student who does not wish to earn graduate credit in a course must file a Course Credit Petition with the Office of the Registrar and Student Records immediately after payment of tuition and fees.
+The graduate student who does not wish to earn graduate credit in a course must first file a Course Credit Petition with the student's academic school for processing to the Office of the Registrar and Student Records.

 A UH-Victoria senior in good academic standing may take a limited number of courses for graduate credit if lacking no more than 12 semester hours for a degree.
-The student may receive permission to enroll for graduate credit through a Course Credit Petition, which must be filed with the Office of the Registrar and Student Records.
+The student may receive permission to enroll for graduate credit through a Course Credit Petition, which must first be filed with the student's academic school for processing to the Office of the Registrar and Student Records.
 Graduate credits earned in this manner may not exceed 12 semester hours and may not be applied to the undergraduate degree.

-The Course Credit Petition may be obtained in the Office of the Registrar and Student Records or may be printed from the Admissions and Student Records forms list on the website (www.uhv.edu/oar/forms.aspx).
+The Course Credit Petition may be obtained from either the Admissions or Student Records forms list on the website (www.uhv.edu/oar/forms.aspx).